 - See our Links for some useful links for campaigners.

 “The oceans are already rising.
 Either we sink, separately, or swim, together.”
-(Colin Blakemore, distinguished scientist, Patron of Humanists UK and of Humanists for a Better World)
+(Professor Colin Blakemore, patron of Humanists UK and of Humanists for a Better World)

 “The threat of climate change is the biggest potential danger we face, and we seem to have no idea either how important it is or how to stop doing the things that are causing it.”
-(BHA Patron Philip Pullman “If I were Prime Minister” in The Independent, 31/1/15)
+(Humanists UK patron Philip Pullman ‘If I were Prime Minister’ in The Independent, 31 January 2015)

 “When you think about losing what you love because of climate change, it’s a no-brainer to want to see things change for good.”
-(BHA Patron Stephen Fry in the RSPB magazine Nature’s Home)
+(Humanists UK patron Stephen Fry in the RSPB magazine Nature’s Home)

 - See also H4BW Patrons and Supporters.